maxabrahamsson/bolt/README.md

-bolt
+Bolt
 ====

-Bolt is a java framework for Kinect
+a Kinect framework for Java